wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 6 Ten days after which the steam frigate, Fulton the First, was launched forth into the waters at New- York,

-7 And it came to pass, on the fifteenth day of the first month of the next year, that one of the tall ships of Columbia fell into the hands cf the servants of the king ;
+7 And it came to pass, on the fifteenth day of the first month of the next year, that one of the tall ships of Columbia fell into the hands of the servants of the king ;

 8 And she was called the President, after the title of the chief magistrate of the land of Columbia ; moreover, she was commanded by the gallant Decatur,